 - Mitigation: Reducing greenhouse gas emissions in key sectors, such as land-use;

 - Adaptation: Increasing resilience to climate change with a particular focus on urban adaptation in the first programming period; and

-- Governance and information: Increasing awareness, communication, cooperation and dissemination of information on mitigation and adaptation actions.
+- Governance and information: Enhancing climate governance and capacity-building, increasing awareness, communication, cooperation and dissemination of information on mitigation and adaptation actions.

 Private financing opportunities

 As well as the possibility to receive grants for projects, funding can also be channelled through two pilot financial instruments, the Natural Capital Financing Facility (NCFF) and the Private Finance for Energy Efficiency (PF4EE).
 This provides the opportunity to leverage private finance through loans and guarantees via the European Investment Bank and local banks.